AresMUSH/aresmush/game/plugins/mail/help/mail_managing.md

+---
+topic: mail managing
+toc:
+summary:
+categories:
+- main
+---
 You can delete mail messages.
 Technically this doesn't delete it right away, but tags it as trash.
 Messages tagged as trash are deleted when you log out.

 `mail/delete <#> or <start#>-<end#>` - Sends a message to the trash.
 `mail/undelete <#>` - Recovers a message from the trash.
 `mail/emptytrash` - Permanently deletes messages in the trash.

 Instead of deleting a mail message, you can archive it.
-See %xhhelp mail tags%xn.
+See `help mail tags`.

 `mail/archive <#>` - Clears current tags and applies the Archive tag instead.